 You and your spouse paid for your children’s needs during your relationship.
-Once you separate, meeting those financial obligations are formalized in the form of child support.
+Child support formalizes financial obligations after separation.

-For some parents, the term and logistics of child support may take some getting used to.
-Ultimately, parents continue to be financially responsible for their children and the law of child support enforces this serious obligation.
+Some parents have to adjust to the terms and logistics.
+Ultimately, parents continue to be financially responsible for their children and the law enforces this serious obligation.

-Child support is the money paid by the parent who the children do not primarily live with to parent that the children do live with to help pay for the basic costs of raising the children, like shelter, food, clothing, and basic day-to-day needs.
+The parent who the children do not primarily live with pays support to the other parent to help cover the basic costs of raising the children.

-There are a number of complex issues in child support, including the age of the children, undue hardship, second families, determining income, extraordinary expenses, arrears, varying support and shared custody that will require more detailed information and advice from a lawyer.
+Complex issues including the age of the children, undue hardship, second families, determining income, extraordinary expenses, arrears, varying support, and shared custody require more detailed information and advice from a lawyer.

-The Federal Child Support Guidelines are the law that governs the payment of support by married or unmarried parents.
-The court has to be satisfied that proper support arrangements are in place for the children before it will grant a divorce or other Order.
+The Federal Child Support Guidelines is the law that governs the payment of support by married or unmarried parents.
+The court must be satisfied that proper support arrangements are in place for the children before it will grant a divorce or other Order.

-Child support is tax neutral.
-It is not taxable to the recipient parent or tax-deductible to the payor parent.
+Child support is tax neutral and it is not taxable to the recipient parent or tax-deductible to the payor parent.